WordPress Performance 2024

 <canvas>

-elements, and SVGs on your page. - What it measures: FCP is a user-centric metric that measures perceived charging speed.
-It marks the first point in the page load timeline where the user can see something on the screen.
+elements, and SVGs on your page. - What it measures: FCP is a user-centric metric that measures perceived loading speed.
+It marks the first point in the page load timeline at which the user can see something on the screen.

 - How it’s measured: The FCP score compares your page’s FCP time to the FCP times of real websites, based on data from the HTTP archive.